 Your greenslip does:

-- Provide for compensation for people killed or injured in a motor vehicle accident.
-This includes pedestrians, passengers, cyclists, motorcyclists and drivers of other vehicles and, to a lesser extent, the driver at fault.
+- Include pedestrians, passengers, cyclists, motorcyclists and drivers of other vehicles and, to a lesser extent, the driver at fault

 - Include trailers under the greenslip of the towing vehicle.